autodiff/autodiff/docs/about.md

 ## Philosophy

-**autodiff** aims to be both *efficient* :rocket: and *easy to use* :+1: C++ library for automatic differentiation.
-If you appreciate how it has been developed so far, and want to contribute, you are most welcome.
-If you dislike it, please let us know how we can improve! :wink:
+{{autodiff}} aims to be both *efficient* and *easy to use* C++ library for automatic differentiation.
+If you appreciate how it has been developed so far, and want to contribute, you are most welcome to join us in its development.
+And if you dislike it, please let us know how we can improve!

-Either way, you can [contact us here][issues].
+You can contact us [here][issues].

 ## License